LDAR-Sim/LDAR_Sim/README.md

 ## [Fox_etal_2020 Release](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020_preprint)
 This release contains the exact code and inputs used in [our LDAR-Sim synthesis paper](https://www.sciencedirect.com/science/article/pii/S0959652620352811).
 We recommend using this release, especially for first time users.

 Citation for this release: Fox, Thomas A., Mozhou Gao, Thomas E. Barchyn, Yorwearth L. Jamin, and Chris H. Hugenholtz.
-2020.
-“An Agent-based Model for Estimating Emissions Reduction Equivalence Among Leak Detection and Repair Programs.”
-EarthArXiv. doi:10.31223/osf.io/rzh92
+"An agent-based model for estimating emissions reduction equivalence among leak detection and repair programs."
+Journal of Cleaner Production (2020): 125237.

 You are currently in the master branch, which is evolving dynamically and is not a stable release.
 The Fox et al. 2020 preprint release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020_preprint).